centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 <i>Figure 9: True reward vs proxy reward in benchmark environments.
 This shape of graph is characteristic of proxy gaming.</i>
 </p>

 A baseline to detect emergent proxy gaming is to use *policies as detectors*.
-One can measure the distance between a trusted policy, such as the Intelligent Driver Model, a widely accepted approximation of human driving behaviour and the learned policy.
+One can measure the distance between a trusted policy, such as the Intelligent Driver Model, a widely accepted approximation of human driving behaviour, and the learned policy.
 Three different methods of doing this are evaluated, using two measurements of effectiveness (AUROC and Max F-1), across several types of misspecification in various environments Traffic-Mer refers to the merge-in traffic problem discussed above.

 <p align=center>
 <img src="images/traffic3.png"  style="width:12cm"/></br>